 - Setting up events or speaking at events (conferences, signings, shows)

 - Deciding when to have discounts or giveaways after launch

 - Evaluating the news cycle and identifying ways to pitch the media again on your book

-An author may be able to hire a marketer or publicist who can put together a big-picture plan that encompasses all of these areas and more, but sometimes a budget can only sustain efforts in a couple of these areas.
+An author may be able to hire a marketer or publicist who can put together a big-picture plan that encompasses all of these areas and more, but sometimes a budget can only sustain efforts in a couple of them.
 The most critical areas for laying the groundwork for long-term success are product optimization and a strong author website.
 All other efforts typically do better when those things are at an A+ level.